-MyWorks Sync supports custom field mapping - which can send a value, or specific WooCommerce order field - into a specific field in a QuickBooks order ("memo"/ your own custom QuickBooks field).
-Some users opt to have a value like "Web Sale" be custom mapped to one of these fields in QuickBooks - in which case QuickBooks reporting can be filtered utilizing this specific field.
+MyWorks Sync supports custom field mapping - which can send a value or specific WooCommerce order field - into a specific field in a QuickBooks order ("memo"/ your own custom QuickBooks field).
+Some users opt for a value like "Web Sale" to be custom mapped to one of these fields in QuickBooks - in which case QuickBooks reporting can be filtered utilizing this specific field.

 A similar example of using custom fields would be to have the WooCommerce Order ID be synced to one of the above-mentioned fields in QuickBooks - and QuickBooks reporting can then be used based on whether or not this field contains a value for an order.